 Trumpeter 1/32 Sukhoi Su-27 Flanker B Kit First Look

 The Sukhoi Design Bureau (OKB) was tasked to develop a long-range interceptor that would be able to contend with strategic threats as well as hold its own against the hottest air-to-air fighter being fielded in the west - the F-15 Eagle.
 The resulting design bore a similarity to the F-15 from afar, but that is where the similarities end.
-The Su-27 is more than a match for any contemporary operational fighter, save perhaps the F-22, but its younger brother, the Su-37 will keep Raptor pilots on their toes.
+The Su-27 is more than a match for any contemporary operational fighter, save perhaps the F-22, but its younger brothers, the Su-30 and Su-35 will keep Raptor pilots on their toes.

 One of the first things you'll notice is that the Flanker doesn't usually carry external fuel tanks.
 I don't believe I've ever seen a photo of an Su-27 with external tanks.
 That is because the aircraft carries an ample load of fuel internally to conduct long range intercept missions, and when even longer ranges are required, many Flanker variants are now equipped with retractable air refueling probes.

 Serving as the backbone of the Soviet and now Russian air defense forces, the Su-27 has evolved into a number of variants, including the Su-27UB two-seat trainer, Su-30 multi-role fighter, Su-34 fighter-bomber, Su-35 Improved Flanker, and Su-37 Super Flanker.
 There is also the Su-47 which retains some of the Flankers lines, though its forward-swept wings reflect a new generation of fighter awaiting funding.
 We also shouldn't forget the Su-33/Su-27K Naval Flanker, modified for carrier operations.

 The Flanker has been exported to China and India, with additional customers being lined up by the Russian aviation export teams.